2025 Tariffs

 ALL

-Derivative iron or steel products, including fittings, wire, fencing, chains, springs, radiators, select tableware, kitchen and household articles, sinks, baths, horseshoes, and miscellaneous steel articles under tariff 7326.90.8688 when no specific HTS is provided (refer to the provided link for detailed classifications).
+Derivative iron or steel products, inclusive of fittings, wire, fencing, chains, springs, radiators, select tableware, kitchenware, and other household articles, sinks, bathtubs, horseshoes, and items classified under tariff 7326.90.8688 for miscellaneous steel articles without a specifically identified HTS code (refer to the provided link for specific classifications).

 There is no exclusion application process available at this time.